geoscience-community-codes/spatial_density/README.md

   * PDL::Basic
   * PDL::LinearAlgebra

-These modules can be downloaded and installed using the perl installation program:
+If perl-PDL is avaiable as a package for your linux distribution (as mentioned above), then only PDL::LinearAlgebra needs to be installed.
+Presently, PDL::Lite includes the Core, MatrixOps, and Basic modules.
+This could change!
+Perl modules can be downloaded and installed using the perl installation program:
 >cpan

-To install these modules locally (non-root):
+A useful perl module to install FIRST is readline.
+This module will allow you to use your UP-arrow key to view your command history at the cpan prompt (useful if you need to re-run commands!).
+To install perl modules locally (non-root):

   choose the cpan configuration option: local:lib

-Once cpan is configured attempt to install each PDL module, individually.
->cpan> install PDL::Lite

 This installation might fail initally, if some dependencies are missing.
 Keep careful watch of the output for clues for missing system libraries or other perl packages.
 The failure message is usually near the end of the output.
 Required perl packages are often installed automatically.
 If a system library is needed, install this library and then retry the cpan installation.
 Sometimes, it is necessay to type:
 >cpan> clean module-name

 before trying to install a second time.
 This installation could take a long time if you have never installed any packages using cpan.
 A '?' at the cpan prompt gives the cpan help menu:
 >cpan> ?

+If you are capable, you could type:
+>cpan> look module-name

+and work in the perl build directory directly.
+Type exit to get back to the cpan prompt.

 ### R DEPENDENCIES
 The R package 'ks' is required.